Salvage vs. Rebuilt Titles: What's the Difference?

 - Hidden damage risk: Even after repairs, insurers worry about structural or mechanical issues that weren't caught during inspection.

-- Difficult valuation: Determining a rebuilt vehicle's actual cash value is more complex, increasing insurer uncertainty.
+- Difficult valuation: Determining a rebuilt vehicle's actual cash value is more complex, increasing insurer uncertainty and risk.

-- Limited competition: Fewer companies willing to cover rebuilt titles means less pricing competition.
+- Limited competition: Fewer companies willing to cover rebuilt titles means less pricing competition, keeping premiums elevated.

-- Higher claim likelihood: Rebuilt vehicles statistically file more claims due to residual damage or repair quality issues.
+- Higher claim likelihood: Rebuilt vehicles may generate more claims due to residual damage or repair quality concerns.

 Inspection Requirements to Convert Salvage to Rebuilt